Thinking of buying a coffee machine this Christmas? Get the lowdown on the latest models to consider.

 Whether you’re buying a coffee machine for yourself or stowing it under the Christmas tree, here are some key things you’ll need to think about:

-Our full coffee machine choosing guide walks you through the key decisions to help narrow down your choice and pick the perfect coffee machine for you.
+Our full coffee machine buying guide walks you through the key decisions to help narrow down your choice.

 Perfect for the coffee fanatic who wants to ditch their disposable cup habit, a reusable cup or travel mug can also save money on shop-bought brews, as many cafes offer discounts for using your own cup.